madskristensen/VsixSynchronizer/README.md

 ---------------------------------------

-To enable the syncronization of .vsct and/or .vsixmanifest files, simply right-click the file and hit **Syncronize To Code File**.
+To enable the syncronization of .vsct and/or .vsixmanifest files, simply right-click the file in Solution Explorer and hit **Syncronize To Code File**.

 ![Context menu](art/context-menu.png)